Trans 101: FAQ

 This indelibly shapes who they are, as it does with children adopted by different-race parents.
 That is not the case for people who decide they are a particular race merely because they share stereotypical traits with that race (that may not even apply in a different country).

-People sometimes do develop a genuine transracial identity, in the sense of genuinely seeing themselves as part of that race.
+People sometimes do develop a genuine transracial identity, in the sense of truly seeing themselves as part of that race.
 This happens most commonly for those who are racially-mixed but identify wholly as just one of those races; in rare circumstances, it could conceivably happen with people who have no biological links to that race, but who were perhaps raised among them and treated as one of them.
 This would however be a psychological identity-formation process, rather than a biological one.

 While the two conditions may seem similar on the surface, they have different causes, different manifestations, and more importantly different treatments that have been reliably proven to work.